enghwa/MultiRegion-Serverless-Workshop/2_UI/README.md

 Setup](../README_InstallDevDependencies.md) to set up a dev instance.
 Once you have created your dev instance build your project by executing the following: -->

-- navigate to the root folder of the ui project, i.e. 2_UI.
+- go to the root folder of the ui project, `cd /home/ec2-user/environment/MultiRegion-Serverless-Workshop/2_UI`
 - run `npm install` to install project dependencies
 - build your app with by running `npm run build`